Indian Mascots, Symbols, and Names in Sports:

 • What sort of effect do you think Indian mascots could have on young people in our public schools?
 What about you?
 Your friends?
 Families?

 • Non-native students at Prescott High School in Prescott, Wisconsin demonstrated a new method of challenging the use of American Indian mascots in early 2010.
-Teacher Jeff Ryan taught his students about the use of Indian mascots, prompting non-Indian students to fight for a bill to end the use of American Indian mascots, to push it through the state legislature, and to get the governor of the state to sign it into law on May 5, 2010.
-Beginning in August, several Wisconsin schools were ordered to drop their Indian mascots.
+Teacher Jeff Ryan taught his students about the use of Indian mascots, prompting non-Indian students to fight for a bill to end the use of American Indian mascots, to push it through the state legislature, and to get the governor of the state to .
+Beginning in August, their Indian mascots.

 Discussion: